uswds/uswds-site/_components/input-mask/guidance/implementation.md

 Input mask examples include an alphanumeric version which can be customized to meet your needs.
 Include the number `9` for every number and a capitalized letter `A` for every required letter.
 We recommend changing inputmode to `text` so the full keyboard is available to your user.

 {:.usa-content-list }
-If your input mask calls for a pattern such as _1EG4-TE5-MK73_, you could implement that by adding the following attributes and character formatting to your `input` element:
+If your input mask calls for a complicated pattern like _1EG4-TE5-MK73_, you could implement that by adding the following attributes and character formatting to your `input` element:

 {:.usa-content-list }
 ```